Author: James Publish Time: 26-11-2025 Origin: Site

 The first assumption of FPV pilots: Flying tethered limits their flight movements.

 This comes from comparing Fiber systems with thick electric-power cables.
-Comparison does not work.
+This comparison is flawed.

 Modern Fiber spools are purposely designed for: